Hidden-loop/first-year-c-programing/README.md

 25/11/2022: added programs to print different patterns and to show how to input and output datatypes.

-8/12/2022:added proogram to convert temperatures in celsius to fahrenheit and kelvin.
+8/12/2022: added proogram to convert temperatures in celsius to fahrenheit and kelvin.

+11/12/2022: added programs to show use of count sort algorithm and binary sort algorithms(using both iterative and recursive methods).